The Morning Rush

-The Morning Rush is a flagship weekday radio show hosted by Chico Garcia, Hazel Aguilon and Markki Stroem.
-It airs every Monday to Friday from 6am to 10am on Monster RX 93.1, with an edited version of the show airing every Monday to Thursday from 10am-12pm on Monster BT 105.9 in Cebu and Monster BT 99.5 in Davao.
-It is also broadcasts every last Saturday from 6-9am as a special.
+The Morning Rush is a flagship weekday radio show hosted by Chico Garcia, Hazel Aguilon, and Markki Stroem.
+It airs every Monday to Friday from 6 to 10 am on Monster RX 93.1, with an edited version of the show airing every Monday to Thursday from 10 am to 12 pm (two hours) on Monster BT 105.9 in Cebu and Monster BT 99.5 in Davao.
+It is also broadcast every last Saturday of the month from 6 am to 9 am as a special program.

-The show first aired on Monster Radio on July 8, 1996 with Chico and Delamar and was moved to 93.9 KCFM (now iFM) in 1999.
-It then returned to Monster Radio in 2002.
-The show has a following of listeners, who call themselves "Rushers".
+The show first aired on Monster Radio on July 8, 1996 with Chico and Delamar, and moved to 93.9 KCFM (now iFM) in 1999 before returning to Monster Radio in 2002.
+The show is known for having a following of loyal listeners who call themselves "Rushers".

-The radio station announced on Thursday, March 31, through its social media channels that the radio program is saying goodbye after over 25 years of airing, calling it: “The end of an era.”.
-But on April 1, it was a publicity stunt for “April Fools Day,” and the show continued.